gohugoio/hugo/content/en/functions/collections/Where.md

 aliases: [/functions/where]
 ---

 The `where` function returns the given collection, removing elements that do not satisfy the comparison condition.
-The comparison condition is comprised of the `KEY`, `OPERATOR`, and `VALUE` arguments:
+The comparison condition is composed of the `KEY`, `OPERATOR`, and `VALUE` arguments:

 ```text
 collections.Where COLLECTION KEY [OPERATOR] VALUE